-Our Chief Executive, Deputy Chief Executives and Director of Public Health make up a group called the Corporate Management Team (CMT).
-This team also includes Senior Legal, Finance & HR representatives.
+Our Chief Executive, Deputy Chief Executives make up a group called the Corporate Management Team (CMT).
+This team also includes Senior Legal, Finance, HR & Public Health representatives.

 This team is the main officer decision making body and works alongside and for the Councillors you elect to run the key public services of Southend including schools, roads, tourism and regeneration, waste and recycling collections, care for older people, libraries and parks.